GraemeFulton/recordsticking/wp-content/plugins/photo-gallery/readme.txt

 Gallery.
 Select the gallery.
 Sort by.
 Choose the option to use for image sequence.
 Max. number of image columns.
 Provide the number of image columns in a page.
 Images per page.
-Provide the maximum number of images per page.
+Provide the maximum number of gallery images per page.
 Enable pagination.
 Choose whether to have pagination for the view or not.
 Image thumbnail width.
 Provide the thumbnail width for the images.
 8.1.3 Slideshow
 Theme.
 Select the theme to be applied to this Photo Gallery view.
 Gallery.
 Select the gallery.
 Sort by.
-Choose the option to use for image sequence.
+Choose the option to use for the gallery image sequence.
 Slideshow Effect.
 Select the effect to be applied to the slideshow.
 Time interval.
 Specify the time interval between the images.
 Slideshow dimensions.
 Define the width and height of the slideshow.